 It is available for download in 7 different languages:

-To see examples of the Charter principles in practice, you can download the 30 Sustainable Nordic Buildings publication.
+To see examples of the Charter principles in practice, you can download our 30 Sustainable Nordic Buildings coffee table book from the link below.